moskalyk/reed/README.md

 2. completion and extension into 64 genetic binary codons as present + transormation steps
 3. vere'd aggregate across community dimensions

-zodiac circle to some tangent, represtning sigma (21 in th phoenecian alphabet, which also the world in tarot).
+zodiac circle to some tangent, representing sigma (21 in th phoenecian alphabet, which also the world in tarot).
 In the i-ching, this resolves to cutting Through & Discernment.

 > "Like Alexander the Great cutting the Gordian knot, take decisive action and you will meet with good fortune and even your destiny.
 Don’t be afraid to shake things up a bit.
 The ability to take corrective measures when they are needed is an essential trait of leadership."